Estimating Condition Number with Graph Neural Networks: Related Work

 For practical use, Higham~\cite{higham1988fortran} later released portable Fortran~77 implementations (subsequently published as Algorithm~674 in~\cite{10.1145/63522.214391}).
 These routines implement the improved one-norm estimator together with its application to condition-number computation, include careful handling of both real and complex arithmetic, and incorporate extensive testing and error-handling mechanisms.
 The routines were later adopted---with minor modifications---into LAPACK and remain the \emph{de facto} standard in many modern numerical libraries, effectively bridging the gap between theoretical development and robust, widely used software.

+For the 2-norm condition number estimation, Krylov subspace methods \cite{lanczos1950iteration, arnoldi1951principle, saad2003iterative} provide a coherent and computationally efficient framework for condition-number estimation in large sparse problems.
+Their cost is dominated by sparse matrix--vector multiplications, orthogonalization, and the solution of small projected eigenvalue or singular-value problems, making them far more practical than explicit inversion or full dense decompositions.
+Based on a randomized method, \cite{Avron2019} solves the spectral condition number problem of a real matrix via estimating the smallest singular value by solving the least -squares problem using LSQR \cite{10.1145/355984.355989}.

+There is existing work \cite{hausner2024neural, pmlr-v265-hausner25a} that focuses on using GNNs to generate and select preconditioners for sparse linear systems, achieving excellent performance.
+The improved performance by GNNs often requires well-designed handcrafted features.
+However, existing research does not provide theoretical insights into feature modeling and selection; rather, it focuses on interpretation based on experience.
+In Section~\ref{sec:method}, we offer theoretical insight why we choose these matrix features based on how it effects the matrix condition number range.

 Research on predicting condition numbers using machine learning methods remains relatively limited.
-The only one we realize that has been published is \cite{doi:10.1137/1.9781611972757.47}, which proposes an approach for predicting the condition number of sparse matrices using support vector regression.
+The only one that published which we are aware is \cite{doi:10.1137/1.9781611972757.47}, which proposes an approach for predicting the condition number of sparse matrices using support vector regression.
 Although this method achieves lower accuracy than direct computation or classical estimation techniques, it can still be sufficient for coarse classification tasks, such as determining whether a matrix is well-conditioned or ill-conditioned.